On Payment Channels in Asynchronous Money Transfer Systems: Unidirectional payment channel

-We prove that any algorithm that implements the unidirectional payment channel specification incurs a combined message complexity for open, transfer, and close of $\Omega(n^2)$.
+\subparagraph{Lower bound.} We prove that any algorithm that implements the unidirectional payment channel specification incurs a combined message complexity for open, transfer, and close of $\Omega(n^2)$.
 To this end, we prove the following lemma:

 \begin{restatable}{lemma}{uniChannelMessageComplexity} Consider an algorithm that implements the unidirectional payment channel abstraction $B$, and an asset transfer $A$.
 Then there exists a run with $B.\textit{open}$, $B.\textit{transfer}$, $B.\textit{target\_close}$, and $A.\textit{read}$ calls, in which correct processes send at least $(f/2)^2$ messages. \end{restatable}